webplatform/docs/tutorials/mobile_viewport/index.md

 [[Image:view_on_dpi_p.png]]

-Since pixel densities vary widely among handsets, there are very few cases outside of repeating background patterns in which
-'''target-densitydpi''' would be appropriate.
+Since pixel densities vary widely among handsets, there are very few cases in which '''target-densitydpi''' would be appropriate.
 It may affect other content in unexpected ways, and so should be avoided.

 ==Review==